Sign In Forgot Password

 Some of our favorite traditions you won't see elsewhere:

-• The ark doors have a Star of David in chery wood, embedded with a lambda in maple wood, representing the LGBT community.
-The Lambda was one of the earliest symbols for LGBT.
+Notably, the ark doors incorporate distinctive elements.
+A Star of David in cherry wood is adorned with a lambda symbol in maple wood, representing the inclusion and support of the LGBT community.
+The lambda, one of the earliest symbols of the LGBT movement, serves as a testament to CBH's commitment to embracing diversity.

-• Built in 1992, the ark cost $3,800 and was designed and built by Jim Tolmach, a furniture maker in Avondale Estates.
-He is a member of the Friends Meeting house where CBH met at the time.
+The CBH ark, completed in 1992, was designed and crafted by Jim Tolmach, a skilled furniture maker from Avondale Estates and a member of the Friends Meeting house where CBH met at that time.
+The cost of the ark was $3,800, representing the investment made by the congregation in creating a sacred and meaningful space for the Torah.

 our building